-Other more recent upgrades to sewer and water systems have occurred in the City of Caro and the Village of Millington.
-Denmark Township also received USDA grants and loans to install a sanitary sewer system.
+Other recent upgrades to sewer and water systems have occurred in the City of Caro, Village of Millington, and Village of Akron.
+Denmark Township has also received USDA grants and loans to install a sanitary sewer system.
+(Source: Tuscola County Drain Commissioner)